git-synchronize/git-syn-v2/doc/man/git-syn.1.md

 # NOTES

 The git-syn project site, with more information and the source code repository, can be found at <https://gitlab.com/oxr463/git-syn>.

 This tool is currently under development, please report any bugs at the project site or directly to the author.

-# AUTHOR

-Lucas Ramage <ramage.lucas@protonmail.com>